Espresso-Based Beverages – Lungo

 Lungo in Milk Drinks

 This mix up is due to the names rather than similarities between the drinks themselves.
-A latte is an espresso and milk based drink that involves pouring steamed milk and milk foam over a shot or two of espresso.
+A is an espresso and milk based drink that involves pouring steamed milk and milk foam over a shot or two of espresso.
 Meanwhile, a lungo is an espresso variant.
 If you want to craft an amazing lungo, make sure to check out our Perfect Espresso Tutorial.

 So, while these are typically two separate drinks, you could potentially replace the typical shot with a lungo IN a latte if you wanted to explore a different flavor profile.